-However, again, in a standard version of HOT theory, it is doubtful that consciousness holds any utility or function (Rosenthal, 2008).
+However, again, on a standard version of HOT theory, it is doubtful that consciousness holds any utility or function (Rosenthal, 2008).
 Any executive functioning that mental states could do for us need not occur with accompanying HO states.
-Interactions between FO states can occur, like in beliefs and desires, without HO states interfering or even occurring at all.
+Interactions between first-order states can occur, like in beliefs and desires, without higher-order states interfering or even occurring at all.
 If consciousness does not hold much utility and does not add function to human behavior, it is hard to find any other evidence for it.
 What may seem like evidence of consciousness would look no different than evidence of any other mental activity occurring without consciousness.
 If we found evidence of complex planning behavior, like stone tool production mentioned above, this behavior could be the result of unconscious FO mental states alone.

 Since Rosenthal (2008) claims that consciousness has no executive function or benefit to thinking and reasoning, there still is a question of why consciousness arose at all if there is no function associated with it.
 Pain (2022) rejects the idea that producing syntax, or language production, was a result of a random genetic mutation.
 If it were, these capacities would be restricted to only humans somewhere around 100,000 years ago.
 Pain's claim on why humans have reached a sophisticated level of language production was the result of syntactical capacities increasing due to the effects of tool production and language production that developed in the evolution into homo sapiens.
-Having syntactic abilities is not sufficient for the ability for language production because syntactic abilities can occur in any species that has intentional action, so rather they are necessary for language production.
+Having syntactic abilities are not sufficient for the ability for language production because syntactic abilities can occur in any species that has intentional action, but they are necessary for it.

 Likewise, Rosenthal hypothesizes that consciousness was an evolutionary spandrel that occurred with the beginnings of language.
 Producing language uses many abilities in cognitive systems, like complex planning, intentional action, and memory.
 These individually play a role in producing language but are not sufficient for it, explaining why animals and other creatures may have these abilities but do not have language.
 As language use increased, people were noticing that they were talking.
 The sum of humans' cognitive abilities allows for a sophisticated inference from their own behaviors to their internal states that cause behavior.
-It is likely that humans then developed the capacity to have concepts of their internal states to form HOTs about the causes of their speech and the behaviors their speech portrayed.
-Language was necessary for thoughts and desires to become conscious as humans began to observe their own behaviors.
+It is likely that they then developed the capacity to have concepts of their internal states to form HOTs about the causes of their speech and behaviors they have portrayed.
+Language is necessary for thoughts and desires to become conscious as they began to observe their own behaviors.
 One may be conscious of their thoughts and desires by observation or inference of their behaviors.

-Therefore, consciousness would have arisen even later in evolutionary history than simply the beginnings of homo sapiens from 300,000 years ago (Galway-Witham & Stringer, 2018).
+Consciousness would have arisen even later in evolutionary history than simply the beginnings of homo sapiens from 300,000 years ago (Galway-Witham & Stringer, 2018).

 To many researchers, the idea that consciousness arose in humans is startling.
-Many theorists have denied it, such as Tye (2016) and Godfrey-Smith (2020), who claim that crabs and octopi also have it.
-This disagreement among theorists may partly be because different thinkers endorse different theories and approaches to studying consciousness.
-In the next section, however, I aim to show why there might not be as much disagreement as there seems.
+Many theorists have denied it, such as Tye (2016) and Godfrey-Smith (2020), who claim that crabs and octopuses also have it.
+This disagreement among theorists may doubtless be in part because different thinkers endorse different theories and approaches to studying consciousness.
+In the next section, however, I aim to show why there might not be as much disagreement as there may seem to be.

-IV.
-HOT Theory and the Evolution of Consciousness
+V. HOT Theory and the Evolution of Consciousness